-Heroism, harrowing escapes as fire destroys California town
+Wildfire destroys thousands of buildings in California town

 PARADISE, Calif.
-(AP) — A fast-moving wildfire that ravaged a Northern California town Thursday sent residents racing to escape on roads that turned into tunnels of fire as thick smoke darkened the daytime sky, wiping out what a Cal Fire official said was a couple of thousand structures.
+(AP) — A fast-moving wildfire that ravaged a Northern California town Thursday sent residents racing to escape on roads that turned into tunnels of fire as thick smoke darkened the daytime sky.
+Several thousand buildings were destroyed by flames, a California Department of Forestry and Fire Protection official said.

-“We were surrounded by fire, we were driving through fire on each side of the road,” said police officer Mark Bass, who lives in the hard-hit town of Paradise and works in neighboring Chico.
-He evacuated his family and then returned to the fire to help rescue several disabled residents, including a man trying to carry his bedridden wife to safety.
-“It was just a wall of fire on each side of us, and we could hardly see the road in front of us.”
+“We were surrounded by fire, we were driving through fire on each side of the road,” said police officer Mark Bass, who lives in the hard-hit town of Paradise, where harrowing tales of escape and heroic rescues emerged after the entire community of 27,000 was ordered to evacuate.

-Harrowing tales of escape and heroic rescues emerged from Paradise, where the entire community of 27,000 was ordered to evacuate.
 Witnesses reported seeing homes, supermarkets, businesses, restaurants, schools and a retirement home up in flames.

-“Pretty much the community of Paradise is destroyed, it’s that kind of devastation,” said Cal Fire Capt.
-Scott McLean late Thursday.
-He estimated that a couple of thousand structures were destroyed in the town about 180 miles (290 kilometers) northeast of San Francisco.
+Bass evacuated his family and then returned to the fire to help rescue several disabled residents, including a man trying to carry his bedridden wife to safety.

 Most Read Nation & World Stories